gleesonm1/PetThermoTools/docs/installation.rst

 First, obtain Python3 (tested on V3.7).
 If you haven't used python before, we recomend installing it through anaconda.
  `anaconda3 <https://www.anaconda.com/products/individual>`_.

-All of the You Tube examples shown here use Jupyter Lab, which is an easy-friendly editor that will be installed along with Anaconda.

 pyMELTScalc can be installed using pip in one line.
 If you are using a terminal, enter:

 .. code-block:: python